 Flexible Fuel Vehicles

-Flexible fuel vehicles (FFVs) have an internal combustion engine and are capable of operating on gasoline, E85 (a gasoline-ethanol blend containing 51% to 83% ethanol, depending on geography and season), or a mixture of the two.
-According to IHS Polk, there are more than 17.4 million FFVs on U.S. roads today.
-However, many flex fuel vehicle owners don't realize their car is an FFV and that they have a choice of fuels.
+Flexible fuel vehicles (FFVs) have an internal combustion engine and are capable of operating on gasoline and any blend of gasoline and ethanol up to E85 (or flex fuel).
+E85 is a gasoline-ethanol blend containing 51% to 83% ethanol, depending on geography and season.
+According to Polk, there are more than 17.4 million FFVs on U.S. roads today.
+However, many flexible fuel vehicle owners don't realize their car is an FFV and that they have a choice of fuels.

 Other than employing an ethanol-compatible fuel system and powertrain calibration, FFVs are similar to their conventional gasoline counterparts.
-The only perceivable difference is that the fuel economy is lower when FFVs run on ethanol.
-Their power, acceleration, payload, and cruise speed are comparable whether running on ethanol or gasoline.
+The only perceivable difference is that the fuel economy is lower when FFVs run on blends above E10, due to the lower energy content in ethanol compared to gasoline.

 How Flex Fuel Vehicles Work